ReV3rb698/Adv_Topics_Project_2/README.md

 ![Jmeter Count](jmeter_user_count.png)
 ![Request](request_to_send.png)

-We are simulating 2000 users trying to use this service using jmeter
+We are simulating 2000 users trying to use this service using jmeter (on an infinite loop to ensure high CPU usage)

 ![Pods Dying](pods_feeling_heat.png)